durgadas311/cpnet-z80/md/MPMserver.md

 The NWLOGO routine is used to shutdown one specific connection (client).
 This is called, with the client node ID in A, when the client is logged off for any reason.
-This is in constrast to NTWKDN which effectively disconnects ALL clients and the network itself (e.g. stops listening for socket connections).
+This is in contrast to NTWKDN which effectively disconnects ALL clients and the network itself (e.g. stops listening for socket connections).